 Melatonin: chances are you’ve heard of this supplement.
 Melatonin is a natural substance produced by our body to help us sleep and acts as a powerful antioxidant.
-Unfortunately, many aspects of modern life, including artificial light exposure at night, disrupts melatonin production and compromises sleep.
+Unfortunately, many aspects of modern life, including artificial light exposure at night, disrupt melatonin production and compromises sleep.

 Emerging research shows that it may also aid in healthy cognition, gastrointestinal function, and immunity.
-Supplemental melatonin is useful for those that have a hard time falling and staying asleep; it may restore healthy rhythm and promote deep, restful sleep.
+Supplemental melatonin is helpful for those that have a hard time falling and staying asleep; it may restore healthy rhythm and promote deep, restful sleep.

-I like the Quicksilver Scientific brand because of its liposomal delivery system that allows for rapid, complete absorption of melatonin and removes the need for high doses, which can cause a “melatonin hangover”.
+I like the Quicksilver Scientific brand because of its liposomal delivery system that allows for rapid, complete absorption of melatonin and removes the need for high doses, which can cause a “melatonin hangover.”

 To check out all of the sleep support options from Quicksilver Scientific, click here.